kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 - **Projects**
 	1. **Recherche pour une plateforme d'innovation mondiale**: 'For the fourth week running' ; In order to earn what would cover Futtech's costs of operation, I submitted 51 entries (worldwide, monetizable, novel ideas having emerged over the last 12 months).
-	2. **Researcher's Notebook**: Having noticed the amount of exposure I get, via my research assistant role of the previously mentioned job, I ensured to fuel my [Researcher's Notebook](https://github.com/kal-kyokya/kal-kyokya/blob/main/upWork/Chercheur%20pour%20une%20plateforme%20d'innovation%20mondiale/Researcher%20Notebook.md), a side-project through which I extract knowledge from the world's ingenuity.
+	2. **Researcher's Notebook**: Having noticed the amount of exposure I get, via my research assistant role in the previously mentioned job, I ensured to fuel my [Researcher's Notebook](https://github.com/kal-kyokya/kal-kyokya/blob/main/upWork/Chercheur%20pour%20une%20plateforme%20d'innovation%20mondiale/Researcher%20Notebook.md), a side-project through which I extract knowledge from the world's ingenuity.

 - **Learning & Growth**
 	1. As a result of having seen it been multiple times across many files, on Tuesday, I decided to investigate the [OpEx vs CapEx](https://www.google.com/search?q=opex+vs+capex).
 The idea of 'long term investments' and 'daily fuel' is a simplification that facilitates my thinking of 'startups as systems'.